Types of Girl about the Globe (GatG) – Beach GatG, Party GatG

 There are plenty of nice towns and villages nearby to visit.
 They are much more Spanish than Benidorm, so are they good places to experience the local cuisine.
 However, there are also some nice traditional Spanish restaurants in Benidorm itself, especially in the old town.
 Tapas Alley is a particularly good place to head for if you want traditional Spanish food.

-Near to Alicante, Benidorm is a seaside resort on the Costa Blanca and known for its lively nightlife.
+As well as food, Benidorm is also known for its lively nightlife.
 Admittedly not as chic or trendy as Ibiza, Benidorm does have its more tacky side with cabaret shows, tribute acts, karaoke and of course – foam parties.

 At Night: Benidorm Attractions